stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 * document - describes the actual standard
 * applicability - when and where should the standard be used
 * status - contains historical data
+* uuid - an automatically generated UUID.
+Note, that although the UUID is mandatory, it is defined as optional in the schema, so that the database will comply with the schema befor the UUID is automatically generated.

 ~~~{.dtd}
 <!ELEMENT standard (document, applicability, status, uuid?)>